teman67/E-Learning-Booking-Courses-Project/README.md

 ## Design

-The Woodland Whispers Retreat website boasts an inviting and visually pleasing design.
-Earthy tones and a warm color palette evoke a sense of tranquility.
-The navigation bar features a circular logo and easy-to-read text.
-Captivating photos are displayed in a bordered carousel with elegant captions.
-The about section utilizes a dark background and horizontal lines for clarity.
+The E-Learning Booking Courses website boasts an inviting and visually pleasing design.
+Develop an intuitive and user-friendly interface for seamless navigation and interaction.
+Prioritize accessibility, ensuring a positive experience for users with diverse needs.
+Establish mechanisms for gathering user feedback to enhance course content and platform functionality.
 Social media links are presented in the contact section, and the footer complements the overall design.

-### Cabin Images
+### Course Images and Texts

-All cabin images were created using Artificial Inteligence, AI image generator [Craiyon](https://www.craiyon.com/).
+All course images and texts were token from random online courses of [Udemy](https://www.udemy.com/).

 ### Logo

-Logo was also created using AI image generator [Craiyon](https://www.craiyon.com/).
+Logo was downloaded from goolge image [Google](https://www.google.com/).

-### Typography

-The 'Lora' font is specified as the primary font, and the 'Domine' font is specified as a fallback font.

 ### Wireframes